NethServer/docs/administrator-manual/en/backup.rst

 When selecting an engine, the system administrator should carefully evaluate multiple aspects:

-* Compression: data are compressed on the destination, the disk usage can vary in function of compression efficiency which depends also from the data set.
+* Compression: data is compressed on the destination, disk usage can vary in function of compression efficiency which depends also on the data set
-* Deduplication: instead of compressing files, split data into chunks and keep only a copy of each chunk.
+* Deduplication: instead of compressing files, data is split into chunks and only a copy of each chunk is kept.
 Efficiency depends highly on the data set
-* Encryption: data saved inside the destination storage are encrypted.
+* Encryption: data saved inside the destination storage is encrypted.
-  Usually the data are encrypted before transfer
+  Usually data is encrypted before transfer
-* Size: occupied size of target storage for each backup, may be smaller or equal than the original data set.
+* Size: space used on the destination for each backup, may be smaller or equal than the original data set.
   When using engines without encryption support, the destination should always be bigger than the source
 * Retention: the policy which sets the amount of time in which a given set of data will remain available for restore
 * Integrity: it's the engine ability to check if the performed backup is valid in case of restore
 * Type: a backup can be full, incremental or snapshot based (incremental-forever):

-  * full: all file are copied to the destination each time
+  * full: all files are copied to the destination each time
   * incremental: compare the data with last full backup and copy only changed or added items.
-    The full backup and all intermediate incremental are needed for the restore process.
+    The full backup and all the intermediate incrementals are needed for the restore process.
-    A full backup is required on regular basis.
+    A full backup is required on a regular basis.
   * snapshot: create a full backup only the first time, then create differential backups.
-    Snapshots can be deleted and consolidated and only a one full backup is needed
+    Snapshots can be deleted and consolidated and only one full backup is needed

 =============  =========== ============= ========== ========= ==================